aaestrada/steerage/README.md

 - `server` - optional [server options](http://hapijs.com/api#new-serveroptions).
 - `connections` - object defining [server connections](http://hapijs.com/api#serverconnectionoptions), with key name being a default label.
-- `plugins` - an object defining [plugins](http://hapijs.com/api#plugins), with an optional additional properties:
+- `plugins` - an object defining [plugins](http://hapijs.com/api#plugins), with optional additional properties:
     - `select` - passed to `register`.
     - `before` - a string or array of strings of plugin names (keys in the `plugins` object) used to reorder.
     - `after` - a string or array of strings of plugin names used to reorder.
-- `routes` - an object defining [routes](http://hapijs.com/tutorials/routing), with keys representing paths and in addition to standard `handler` property:
+- `routes` - an object defining [routes](http://hapijs.com/tutorials/routing), with in addition to standard properties:
+    - `select` - optional array of connection labels.
+    - `before` - a string or array of strings of plugin names (keys in the `plugins` object) used to reorder.
+    - `after` - a string or array of strings of plugin names used to reorder.

-    - `handler` - can be an object describing how to load the handler.
+In addition to `handler` property in `routes`, `handler` can be an object defining how to create the handler, with:
-        - `module` - the module, which in absence of a factory method is expected to be a factory.
+    - `module` - the module (or file), which in absence of a factory method is expected to be a factory.
     - `method` - the factory method, if anything other than the top level export.
     - `arguments` - an array of arguments to apply to the factory.

 Example:

 ```json
 {